Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 the Keystone Gazetle office he draws

-the back of his band across his snoot
+the back of his hand across his snoot

 with such evident satisfaction ?